Synchronization and Cache Control

 Graphics pipelines are executable on queues

-supporting VK_QUEUE_GRAPHICS_BIT
+supporting VK_QUEUE_GRAPHICS_BIT.

 Stages executed by graphics pipelines can only be specified in commands

-recorded for queues supporting VK_QUEUE_GRAPHICS_BIT
+recorded for queues supporting VK_QUEUE_GRAPHICS_BIT.

 The graphics primitive pipeline executes the following stages, with the logical ordering of the stages matching the order specified here: